Vladislav-Burhovetskiy/AI-SQL-Generator/README.md

 React | TS | Node JS | Vite
 - [DEMOLINK](https://vladislav-burhovetskiy.github.io/ai-sql-generator/)

-This is SQL generator, working with openAI
+This is SQL generator, working with openAI!
-If you want to use it? follow next step:
+If you want to use it follow next step:
 1. git clone https://github.com/Vladislav-Burhovetskiy/AI-SQL-Generator.git
 2. npm i
 3. npm run dev